 1. INTRODUCTION

 Cotton (Gossypium spp.) is a member of the Malvaceae family and is renowned as the 'King of Fiber' and White Gold across the world.
-It is one of the most important fibre and cash crop of India and Gujarat.
+It is one of the most important fibre and cash crops of India and Gujarat.
 Among cultivated species, Gossypium hirsutum represents 88% of hybrid cotton production in India, and all current Bt cotton hybrids belong to this species.
 Bt cotton hybrids are genetically modified with Bacillus thuringiensis (Bt) genes to enhance yield and provide resistance against pests (Kathage and Qaim, 2012).

 In the world cotton scenario, China is the leading producer of cotton with 56.00 lakh tones equivalent to 329 lakh bales of 170 kg.
 India is the second largest producer of cotton with 53.85 lakh tones equivalent to 316 lakh bales of 170 kg.
 India is the leading country in terms of cotton cultivation, covering around 125 lakh hectares, approximately 39% of the world's cotton-growing area and produces 22% of the global cotton production.
 Rainfed agriculture plays an important role in contributing to world food security.
-In India, area under rainfed agriculture is about 85 m. ha representing 60% of net cultivated area and supports 40% population of the country.
+In India, the area under rainfed agriculture is about 85 m. ha representing 60% of the net cultivated area and supports 40% population of the country.
 Apart from erratic rainfall, soils are highly degraded physically, chemically and biologically (Sankar et al. 2011; Sharma et al. 2005; Vittal et al. 2003).

 Cotton production and productivity can be increased only through enhanced soil fertility, which can be sustained if nutrients removed from the soil are replenished.
 Supplying the entire quantity of nutrients through chemical fertilizers may not be feasible due to rising prices.
-Combination of imbalanced fertilization and no recycling of crop residues have deteriorated soil quality leading to low yields in rainfed areas (Campbell et al. 2001; Roldan et al. 2003; Sharma et al. 2008).
+A combination of imbalanced fertilization and no recycling of crop residues has deteriorated soil quality leading to low yields in rainfed areas (Campbell et al. 2001; Roldan et al. 2003; Sharma et al. 2008).

 Organic manures play an important role in improving soil physico-chemical properties and regulating nutrient release for better plant growth (Tisdale et al. 1985).
 Farmyard manure (FYM) is a valuable organic source that supplies essential macro and micronutrients through biological decomposition and enhances crop yield by improving soil fertility.
 Compost application improves soil structure, water-holding capacity, nutrient retention and microbial activity, leading to sustainable soil health and higher productivity (Smith, 1992).
 Green manuring with leguminous crops such as sunhemp and dhaincha enriches soil nitrogen through biological fixation and adds organic matter, thereby improving soil fertility.
 Integrated use of organic sources, crop residues and inorganic fertilizers enhances soil physical, chemical and biological properties, increases organic carbon content and ensures sustainable crop production (Chandel et al. 2017).
 Neem-based products are eco-friendly and effective in cotton pest management and support integrated pest management practices.
 Overall, integrated nutrient management improves soil quality, nutrient availability and crop productivity, with soil organic carbon being a key indicator of long-term agricultural sustainability (Doran and Parkin, 1994).

 Evaluating both nutrient content (%) in plant tissues and total nutrient uptake (kg ha⁻1) is essential to understand the actual removal of nutrients from the soil and to optimize nutrient management for sustainable cotton production.
-Therefore, the present study was undertaken to assess the effect of different organic sources on macro and micronutrient content and uptake in Bt cotton, with the aim of identifying treatments that improve plant nutrition and support sustainable agriculture.
+Therefore, the present study was undertaken to assess the effect of different organic sources on macro and micronutrient content and uptake in Bt cotton, to identify treatments that improve plant nutrition and support sustainable agriculture.

 2. MATERIALS AND METHODS